svub/core-1/README.md

 ### Build binary packages for Linux distributions

-After completing the steps from the [quickstart](#quickstart), follow this steps to build a package for a Linux distribution.
+After completing the [Quickstart](#quickstart), follow the steps below to build a Linux package.
 After the build process:
 - the package will be located in the `dist/` directory,
+- once the package has been installed,
-- a [configuration](#run-node-js-client) file will be located in `/etc/nimiq/nimiq.conf`.
+    - a [configuration](#run-node-js-client) file will be located in `/etc/nimiq/nimiq.conf` and
-- and a Systemd service will be create which you can manage with `systemctl start|stop|restart nimiq`.
+    - a `systemd` service will be avialable which you can manage with `systemctl start|stop|restart nimiq`.

 #### Debian/Ubuntu (deb package format)
 After running `yarn` (from the Quickstart section):